Closing a limited company is a significant decision to make and requires serious consideration.

 Whatever route you take, Clarke Bell is here to help

-If you have decided that closing your company is the better option over keeping it dormant, Clarke Bell can help.
+If you have decided that closing your company is the better option than keeping it dormant, Clarke Bell can help.

 Whether you wish to close the company through an MVL or a CVL, our team of friendly experts is here to guide you and get the best possible outcome.
 Get in touch today and see how we can help.